orstavik/JoiComponents/book/chapter7_style/styleCallback/0_Intro_Style_in_web_comps.md

    native solution: CSS shortcut `border` for shortcutnames such as square and dots
    example: `color-mode: day blue;`

-7. UseCase 3: OutsideStyle Becomes InsideStructure                                   ((problem chapter)) Native Solution: ElementSpecificCssProperties
-   example: `list-style` for square and dots and inside and url
-   example: `caption-side` for layout control

-8. Pattern: CustomCssShortcut
+7. Pattern: CustomCssShortcut
    Not specific to web components.

    a. simplify use choices and covariant CSS properties
    example: `color-mode: day blue;` using simple string value

-9. Pattern: manual `styleCallback()` part 1
+8. Pattern: manual `styleCallback()` part 1
    Where to listen for the style? the lightDOM host element.
 That way the style property can travel. via manual, local use a callback to implement a listener for both CSS shortcuts and ElementSpecificCssProperties